ShibalIbrahim/Additive-Models-with-Structured-Interactions/README.md

 # Additive-Models-with-Structured-Interactions

-This is our implementation of Additive Models with interactions under L0 subset selection with/without strong hierarchy as described in our manuscript.
+This is our implementation of End-to-End Learning Approach for Additive Models with interactions under sparsity as described in our manuscript.

-[Predicting Census Survey Response Rates via Interpretable Nonparametric Additive Models with Structured Interactions](http://arxiv.org/abs/2108.11328) by Shibal Ibrahim, Rahul Mazumder, Peter Radchenko, Emanuel Ben-David
+[Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions](http://arxiv.org/abs/2108.11328) by Shibal Ibrahim, Rahul Mazumder, Peter Radchenko, Emanuel Ben-David

 ## Installation
 We provide a conda environment file named "sparse-am-with-interactions.yml" for straightforward installation with Anaconda, which can be used to setup a sparse-am-with-interactions environment with the commands: